smitelli/cosmodoc/src/content/topics/global-variables-and-constants/index.md

 For our purposes, a global variable is anything that is defined outside of a function, whether it is declared `static` (private to its compilation unit) or not.
 This page also includes `enum`s, `#define`s, and really anything else that seems useful to document.

+{{% note %}}Due to the extraction technique used, symbols with non-external visibility will not show address or size information.
+Each symbol's size is a best-effort guess based on the distance to the next known symbol, and in some cases this may overestimate the size due to either non-visible symbols or padding inserted by the compiler/linker.{{% /note %}}

 {{< table-of-contents >}}

 ---